FreeRDP/Remmina/README.md

 ### openSUSE

-Remmina is in the offical repositories for all openSUSE distributions.
+Remmina is in the official repositories for all openSUSE distributions.
 In case the version in the released stable branch of openSUSE is too old you can install the latest one from the [devel project](https://build.opensuse.org/package/show/X11%3ARemoteDesktop/remmina) via:

 ```